Table of Contents

 The First Amendment principles of public comment periods

-Perhaps the most fundamental of all First Amendment free speech principles is that individuals have a free-speech right to criticize the government.
+Perhaps the most fundamental of all First Amendment free speech principles is that individuals have a right to speak at public meetings, which includes free-speech right to criticize the government.
 The U.S. Supreme Court explained this core democratic principle in New York Times Co. v.
 Sullivan (1964), writing of our “profound national commitment to the principle that debate on public issues should be uninhibited, robust, and wide-open, and that it may well include vehement, caustic, and sometimes unpleasantly sharp attacks on government and public officials.”

 Second, the First Amendment prohibits government officials from silencing speakers based on their point of view.
 This is called viewpoint discrimination in First Amendment law.
 When the government discriminates against viewpoints, it is distorting the marketplace of ideas and impeding free trade in ideas by allowing the expression of some ideas but not others.
 Sometimes, government officials camouflage viewpoint discrimination by contending they are simply protecting the public from offensive or disruptive speech.
 But, as the U.S. Supreme Court made clear in Matal v.
 Tam (2017): “Giving offense is a viewpoint.”
 The Court elaborated on this point two years later in Iancu v.
 Brunetti (2019), explaining that the judgment of whether speech is “immoral,” “scandalous,” or otherwise offensive “distinguishes between two opposed sets of ideas: those aligned with conventional moral standards and those hostile to them; those inducing societal nods of approval and those provoking offense and condemnation.”